SchwabischesBauernbrot/tails/config/patch/rw-includes/README.md

 files and directories when they are created (existing files are unaffected) so you will not have to think about this again.

+Furthermore you need to make sure the `tails.git` filesystem share is writable by dropping `<readonly/>` from it in your libvirt domain configuration.

 ## Examples

 Make the bash history persistent for root and amnesia: